sandunmj/time_series/README.md

 ## 1. AWS Instance and  Cloudwatch Configuration

 The already available metrics are visible in Cloudwatch under metrics category.
 By default, it does not provide memory utilization metric.
 Therefore, we have to push memory utilization data from EC2 instance to cloudwatch.
 Steps are given below.

-Note: Your IAM role must be permitted to use the push-metric-data for this task.
+***Note: Your IAM role must be permitted to use the push-metric-data and get-metric-data APIs for this task.***

 * Log into the EC2 instance.
 * Install the dependencies by executing below commands.